 Get Baking – have fun, help them learn some cooking skills like measuring ingredients and flavour combinations, and get homemade treats at the end!
 Choose healthier recipes like low sugar flapjacks or snack bars packed with chopped nuts and seeds, or make a healthy bread loaf for picnics instead of buying processed store bought bread.

-Make Lemonade – using sparkling water, fresh lemon juice and stevia (a natural, sugar free sweetener), you can find my recipe here.
+Make Lemonade – using sparkling water, fresh lemon juice and stevia (a natural, sugar free sweetener).

 Recreate your favourite take-away meals like pizza and fish and chips at home, giving them a healthy makeover by using plenty of vegetables, and grilling or baking rather than deep frying food.